naeemAbdul-Aziz/complimate-ai-engine/README.md

 ### Observability
 - Report includes `models` block enumerating active model IDs and whether secondary was enabled.
 - Future: expose via `/health` or `/meta` endpoint.

 ---

+## Performance and Security Notes

+- Prompt scrubbing removes emails, phone numbers, and account/ID-like tokens before sending prompts to LLMs, reducing PII exposure.
+- Multi-layer caching:
+  - Retrieval caching for clause→regulation lookups
+  - Primary prompt caching to skip repeated LLM calls
+  - Refinement per-chunk caching to avoid redundant second-pass calls
+- Refinement is time-bounded with a circuit breaker; failures fail-open so extraction results are preserved.

+See `docs/PERFORMANCE.md` for all knobs and guidance.

+---